• Skip to primary navigation

 Instructions

-• Place potatoes in a large pot and cover with water.
+• Place the potatoes in a large pot and cover with water.
 Add a large handful of salt to the water and bring to a boil.
-Reduce heat and simmer until potatoes are tender but not falling apart, 30 minutes.
-Drain and return to warm pot off heat.
+Reduce heat and simmer until potatoes are tender when pierced with a fork, but not falling apart, about 30 minutes.
+Drain and use a dish towel to rub the skins off.
+Return the potatoes to the warm pot, off heat.

-• Heat ⅔ cup cream and ⅔ cup milk in microwave.
-Reserve the rest for when you reheat them.
+• Heat the ⅔ cup of cream and ⅔ cup of milk in the microwave until hot but not boiling, about 2-3 minutes.

-• Run the potatoes through a potato ricer and add butter.
+• Run the potatoes through a potato ricer and add butter., or you can use a potato masher.
 Season with salt.
-Add warm cream and milk mixture mixing until smooth, do not over mix.
-Add marscapone at the end and season with salt and pepper.
+Add warm cream and milk mixture mixing with a spoon until smooth, do not over mix.
+Add marscapone at the end and season with additional salt and pepper.
 Serve immediately or let cool, cover and chill.

 • Remove from the refrigerator and transfer to a pot.
 Add ⅓ cup of cream and ⅓ cup of milk and reheat over medium low heat stirring often until heated through.